gcastill0/project-07-SIEM-Detections/Cisco-Meraki-MX-Firewall.md

 ```

 > PowerQuery

-This PowerQuery is ideal for a report
+This is ideal for a report.

 ```sql
 dataSource.name = 'Cisco Meraki MX Firewall'